-How to Find Your Orphan Pages
+How to Find Every Orphan Page on Your Website

 In this case, the fact that they are orphans isn’t the primary issue, the fact that they are duplicates is.

-Still, these will come up later while you are looking for orphan pages, and need to be dealt with, so it’s a good idea to get these out of the way beforehand.
+These may come up later while you are looking for orphan pages, and need to be dealt with, so it’s a good idea to get them out of the way beforehand.

-Non-canonical https/http or www/non-www
+Non-Canonical https/http or www/non-www

 Every public page on your site should ideally use http or https consistently (preferably https), and www or non-www consistently.